GaussianBlock: Building Part-Aware Compositional and Editable 3D Scene by Primitives and Gaussians: Method

 During rasterization, localized transformations are applied, where each Gaussian is transformed according to the parameters of its bound triangle and superquadrics before rendering.
 Specifically, we map these properties into the global space by:

-where $\mu_{t}$ is the world position of each triangle center, $r_t$ is combined from the direction vector of one of the edges, the normal vector of the triangle, and their cross product; Q($\cdot$) transform the rotation vector $r_{t}$ to quaternions following ~\citep{zhou2019continuity}.
+where $\mu_{t}$ is the world position of each triangle center; $r_t$ is concatenated by the direction vector of one of the edges, the normal vector of the triangle, and their cross product, describing the orientation of the triangle in global space as~\citep{qian2024gaussianavatars}; Q($\cdot$) transform the rotation vector $r_{t}$ to quaternions following the~\citep{zhou2019continuity}.

 Meanwhile, following the density control strategy in Gaussian Splatting~\citep{kerbl20233d}, Gaussians shall also be split or cloned within the primitive-based local space, while inheriting their identity parameters, $id_k$ and $id_t$, to the new Gaussians.
 Based on the aforementioned designs, as primitives undergo manipulation, each 3D Gaussian can be deleted, translated, and rotated according to its corresponding binding triangle.